Looking for a pediatrician for your newborn? Here are 15 interview questions for pediatricians you need to ask at a meet and greet.

 - Did she seem professional and knowledgeable?

-- How did you like the staff?
+- How did you like the nurses and the office staff?

 - How was parking?
 Was it easy to get to her office?